Flamboyant-Meraki/Flamboyant-Meraki/README.md

 <h3>💬 About Me</h3>
 Welcome to my little sphere of creation.
 <br>
 These projects walk beside me on my journey toward becoming a web architect, a designer of human-machine interactions, and a seeker of digital solutions.
-Each repository is a fragment of that journey – reflecting a skill I've honed or a concept I've explored.
+Each repository is a fragment of that journey – reflecting a skill I've honored or a concept I've explored.
 They evolve with me, grow alongside me, and come to life.
 <br>
 <br>